lijie-hu/lijie-hu.github.io/_pages/about.md

 <hr />

 # 🔥 News
-- *2025.01*: &nbsp;🎉 Six paper has been accepted at ICLR 2026!
+- *2025.01*: &nbsp;🎉 Six papers have been accepted at ICLR 2026!
 Congratulations to Jiahao, Wenjie, Huanyi, and Chenyang!
 - *2025.01*: &nbsp;🎉 One paper has been accepted at WWW 2026!
 Congratulations to Manjiang and Hongji!
 - *2025.12*: &nbsp;🎉 I'm happy to serve as Area Chair of ACL!
 - *2025.11*: &nbsp;🎉 I'm happy to serve as Area Chair of ICML!